Kuala Lumpur International Airport: KLIA Terminal 2

 Check-in counters are divided into 8 rows located in 4 islands, each row identified by the letters S – Z. Boarding gates are located in 5 piers, indicated by the letters J and K for domestic flights, and L, P and Q for international flights.
 Piers J, K and L are connected directly to the main terminal building, while Piers P and Q are accessible via the skybridge.
 Piers K and L are physically the same pier and share the same gates, but with waiting lounges on different levels (Level 1A for K and Level 2 for L).
 For international flights, the access door from Pier K is sealed off, while for domestic flights, the access door from Pier L is sealed off instead.

 At present, inter-terminal connection is provided on the landside at Gateway@klia2 complex and there are provisions for future airside inter-terminal connection.

 Gateway@klia2

 Gateway@klia2 is an integrated shopping complex that is connected to the main KLIA T2 terminal building.
 It has a 350,000 square feet of net lettable space spanning over four levels.
 The transport hub at Gateway@klia2 links klia2 to the KLIA Ekspres and KLIA Transit service, with allotted pick-up and drop-off areas for coaches, taxis, rented vehicles and private transportation.

 Gateway@klia2 hosts an 8-storey car park that directly adjoins KLIA T2.
-There are 6,000 covered parking lots at Blocks A and B and another 5,500 lots at car park D (KLIA2 parking rate).
-Shuttle buses are available to take the public from the car park D to the terminal.
+There are 6,000 covered parking lots at Blocks A and B and another 5,500 lots at car park D. Shuttle buses are available to take the public from the car park D to the terminal.
 The first capsule transit hotel in Asia, the Capsule by Container Hotel, is also located at Gateway@klia2.
 Gateway@klia2 is managed by WCT Holdings Berhad.

+Inter-terminal connectivity

+Plans are in progress to create a seamless airside connection between KLIA Terminals 1 and 2 to improve the experience of passengers transferring between the two facilities.
+The proposal aims to eliminate the need for transit passengers to exit one terminal and re-enter the other, despite the existence of limited airside links.
+Supported by Malaysia Aviation Group, AirAsia and Batik Air, the initiative focuses on operational integration rather than major structural works.
+Measures being studied include the use of existing airside buses, which currently operate between the Main Terminal and the Satellite Terminal at KLIA Terminal 1, to transport passengers between terminals.
+Implementation requires coordination on baggage transfer, security screening and Immigration and Customs processes to ensure smooth movement of passengers.
+The expected timeline for completion is between six and nine months, subject to further operational adjustments.